 "Copied by some, equalled by none" was the motto of Hetchins catalogs for many decades.
 It still holds true today.

 Hetchins-style replicas (that is the politest euphemism I can think of) continue to turn up.
-The model most likely to be replicated is the Magnum Opus Phase II curly.
+The model most likely to be replicated is the Magnum Opus Mk II curly.

-Singletons passed off as genuine Hetchins to unwary buyers or resellers are reported to have been made by Tom Board, Ron Cooper, and Harry Butler, as well as others.
+Singletons passed off as genuine Hetchins to unwary buyers or resellers are reported to have been made by Tom Board, Ron Cooper, C.T.
+Wallis, as well as others.
 Less sophisticated ones can be identified by the wrong curve on the chainstays.
-Hetchins long ago negotiated an exclusive agreement with Reynolds to supply vibrant stays only to the Hetchins firm, so other firms attempting to bend the tubes themselves are liable to get it wrong.
+In years past, Hetchins negotiated an exclusive agreement with Reynolds to supply vibrant stays only to the Hetchins firm, so other firms attempting to bend the tubes themselves are liable to get it wrong.
+However, Reynolds has relaxed this policy and some correctly curved stays have appeared on non-Hetchins frames.
 [Fotos below: the red one is wrong, the purple one is right.]

 Some frames have surfaced which appear to have been made from at least some original Hetchins components or from more accurately reproduced components.
 A number were sold by Harry Butler of Yorkshire in the 1980s and 1990s and passed off as genuine Hetchins.
 They are often over-elaborate and mix up design elements from different models &/or periods.
 An email correspondent reported that he visited Butler in 1998 and saw at least six 'Hetchins' hanging in Butler's attic.
 These skeletons will no doubt come to light some day, so continued caution is advised.